cheeaun/busrouter-sg/README.md

 ### Visualization

-> 🚧 This section is outdated.

-There's a separate visualization mini-site on `/visualization/` URL.
+At least Node.js 14 is required.

 The scripts to generate the data, in order:

-1. `node visualization/build-routes`
+1. `node visualization/build-routes.mjs`
-   - Reads `stops2.json` and transform routes data with "levels" for 3D extrusion
+   - Reads `data.busrouter.sg/v1/data/stops.min.json` and transform routes data with "levels" for 3D extrusion.
-   - Generates `visualization/data/routes.json` for usage on mini-site and `visualization/data/levels.json` to be read by the `build-stops` script
+   - Generates `visualization/data/routes.json` and `visualization/data/levels.json` to be read by the `build-stops` script.
-2. `node visualization/build-stops`
+2. `node visualization/build-stops.mjs`
-   - Reads `stops.geojson` and _buffered_ into circle polygons which will be 3D-extruded
+   - Reads `data.busrouter.sg/v1/data/stops.min.geojson` and _buffered_ into triangle polygons which will be 3D-extruded.
-   - Generates `visualization/data/stops.3d.json` for usage on mini-site
+   - Generates `visualization/data/stops.3d.json`.

 ## 📜 License